rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 ## Small Responsibilities

 When you encapsulate a small part of a View in an independent component, you are removing responsibilities from a huge piece of code that would be controlling the whole View.
 Imagine a website showing some Weather Card on its homepage.
-On the same homepage you have a bar showing some current stock prices, a logo, a carousel containing some breaking news, and a card with real-time currency rates.
+On the same homepage you can see a bar showing some current stock prices, a logo, a carousel containing some breaking news, and a card with real-time currency rates.

 ![small-responsibilities](https://user-images.githubusercontent.com/4738687/35684802-230bffbe-074f-11e8-9055-bfdd2de0dc02.png)